 Marketing is a key attribute to moving online as you need to inform your customers, old and new, of your new online venture.
 This can begin with in-store marketing and awareness, and then eventually move online in the form of social media and email marketing.

 You need to utilise the benefits of online marketing to share with your audience what they’re missing out on; guiding and enticing users to visit your site and use your services.
 And once you have lead them to your site, it’s then all about first impressions.

-And this first impression can be an amazing one thanks to the right content.
-This includes the written content on your site, as well as the images.
 Filling your garden centre website with the right content not only enables you to demonstrate your brand, but reiterate your level of customer service and expertise.
 This can be done through informative and explanatory content on your webpages, as well as blog and article content that also has the ability to boost SEO.

 Using high quality and appropriate images straight from your physical garden centre can also help you illustrate your brand and show your users what you’re all about.
 We usually say it is best to use your own images to rightly demonstrate your business and services to the user, but quality and relevant stock images can sometimes be not only appropriate but give your site that stylish edge.
 Here at Limely, we like to use free image services like Pexels and Unsplash to add a bit of pizazz.

 Once you have your website looking all lovely, your brand is being rightly represented through design, content and imagery, and products have been effectively uploaded and displayed on your site, you can go about organising your delivery system.
 This includes setting up local or nationwide delivery, selecting transportation and sorting returns and invoice systems.

 If you’re looking for a snazzy new online space for your Garden Centre, just leave it to Limely.
 Click here to enquire!